olebole/irafdoc/doc/immatch.imcombine.rst

   </p>
   <p>
-  If the input images have offsets in a regular grid or one wants to make an output image in which the input images are <tt>"mosaiced"</tt> together in a grid then the special offset string  beginning with the word <tt>"grid"</tt>
+  If the input images have offsets in a regular grid or one wants to make an output image in which the input images are <span style="font-family: monospace;">"mosaiced"</span> together in a grid then the special offset string  beginning with the word <span style="font-family: monospace;">"grid"</span>
   is used.
 The format is
   </p>
   <pre>